 Every KICS student is assessed at Admission.
-Students who may require English Language support are additionally assessed and leveled using the Common European Framework of Reference for Languages (CEFR), see table below.
+Students who may require English Language support are additionally assessed and leveled using the Common European Framework of Reference for Languages (CEFR).
 Students who are identified as being EAL (B1-B2) will be required to enroll English as a language option until they achieve English language proficiency (B2).
 Student English proficiency is assessed upon enrollment, and at the end of each semester, scores are communicated with parents as part of reporting.
 Student progress through the EAL program to proficiency differs depending upon the age of student, first language, personality, home support and exposure to English.

 SEAL (Significant English as an Additional Language)

-Those who are at a A1-A2 (beginning) level will be enrolled in the Significant English as an Additional Language (SEAL) programme as a condition of acceptance.
+Those who are at a A1-A2 (beginners) level will be enrolled in the Significant English as an Additional Language (SEAL) programme as a condition of acceptance.
 Students will be required to enroll English as a language option until they achieve English language proficiency (B2), and will receive additional tailored instruction during the school day.
 This decision is made by the admissions team in consultation with the parents.
 There is an additional fee for this programme.
-(See current fee schedule).
 Student English proficiency is assessed upon enrollment, qualifying students will be assigned a case-manager and an Individual Action Plan (IAP) will be written.
-At the end of each semester, the IAP is updated and EAL specialist reports findings to school and parents.
+At the end of each semester, the IAP is updated and the EAL specialist reports findings to school and parents.
 Students are transitioned from the SEAL program to the EAL program when their English is at least a B1, typically after 1-2 semesters.

 Exiting the Programme